-Our audit was conducted for the purpose of forming opinions on the basic financial statements of the Office as a whole.
-The schedule of revenues, expenditures, and changes in unreserved fund balance - budget and actual ("the budget and actual") is presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The budget and actual are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
-In our opinion the information is fairly stated in all material respects in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the basic financial statements of the Office as a whole.
+The schedule of revenues, expenditures, and changes in unreserved fund balance - budget and actual (the "budget and actual") is presented for purposes of additional analysis and is not a required part of the financial statements.
+The budget and actual are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.